bnarath/bnarath/README.md

-# Hello !!
+# Hey there !!

 <p>

-I am Bincy Narath, a Data Scientist by profession, passionate about solving complex real-world problems.
-I believe in the huge potential of  Machine Learning, DeepLearning, NLP, and AI and want to build meaningful products that can MAKE an IMPACT.
-Though the power of machine learning is domain-independent, knowing various domains and technologies would help to reach our end goals faster!
-I am experienced in developing machine learning solutions for finance, engineering, and customer service sectors.
+I’m Bincy Narath, a Data Scientist / Machine Learning Engineer with experience in developing and deploying machine learning and deep learning solutions.
+My work spans areas like Recommender Systems, Graph Neural Networks, NLP, and Generative AI, with a focus on translating research into practical applications.

+My interest in mathematics, algorithms, and problem-solving drives me to balance technical understanding with real-world usability.
+Bringing a product from inception to production is a rewarding process, and continuous optimization remains a key challenge I enjoy tackling.
+I strive to maintain this balance between research and engineering in my work.

-I have  3+ years of machine learning and data science experience coupled with 4 years of engineering domain expertise in Telecom, Networking, Cloud and Virtualisation  Technologies.
-The prior experience helped me with strong engineering, programming and design thinking skills to get an end-to-end solution to the problems.
-I believe that machine learning is a superpower, and if it is used wisely, along with the domain expertise, we can derive meaningful insights and develop outstanding products.
+Before entering the ML field, I gained experience in Telecom, Networking, and Cloud Infrastructure, which helped me develop strong engineering, programming, and design-thinking skills for end-to-end problem-solving.
+I believe AI and machine learning are essential tools for bridging the gap between the impossible and the possible, with the potential to make a significant impact on society.

-I believe that we all can bridge the impossible to possible and can make a huge difference in lives through technology.
-While I enjoy mathematics and building things, I also love challenging myself from time to time, be it a technology change or an adventurous skydive.
-Life is all about embracing the change and enjoying the process for me!
+Beyond my professional interests, I enjoy fitness, yoga, and boxing.
+For me, life is all about embracing change and enjoying the process!

-Thanks :heart:
+Thanks for stopping by! :heart:
 </p>

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fbnarath%2Fhit-counter)](https://hits.seeyoufarm.com)